Bertha Isaacs: Career

 After completing her education, Hanna began working as a grammar school teacher.
 On 20 February 1922, in Nassau, Hanna married Edward Adolphus Isaacs Jr., who was known as Ned.
 After around a decade, she left education and pursued a career as a professional tennis player.

 She was a co-founder of the Gym Tennis Club of Nassau.
 Throughout the 1930s, Isaacs competed in international tennis events.
 By 1934, she was ranked #13 on the U.S. tennis tour and was the title holder in Florida, Georgia and Nassau.
-She played both singles and doubles, winning the singles match in 1934 and doubles in 1937, at the Southern Open Championship held at Tuskegee Institute.
+She played both singles and doubles, winning the singles match in 1934 and doubles in 1937 along with E. Lilyan Spencer, at the Southern Open Championship held at Tuskegee Institute.

 When the Progressive Liberal Party (PLP) was founded in 1953, Isaacs was one of the founding members of the Women's Branch of the PLP.
 Because women's roles were limited to fundraising, she turned her attention to the suffrage movement and focused on gaining the right to vote.
 Socio-economic barriers to women created disadvantages in education, employment, family support, inheritance and political activism.
 Isaacs and other feminists worked within women's organizations both locally and internationally to lobby for the right to vote.
 In the late 1950s the PLP platform included women's suffrage, as they were in favor of majority rule government.

 In 1958, Isaacs was one of the women who founded and served on the executive committee of the National Council of Women.
 By 1960, the suffrage movement had gained ground with the United Bahamian Party as well and in 1962, Bahamian women won the right to vote.

 In 1969, Isaacs was appointed as a Senator for the PLP, second woman Senator of the Bahamas, after Doris Sands Johnson who had been appointed in 1967.

 In the 1970s, Isaacs served on the board of the Licensing Authority.